Skip to navigation Skip to content

 • the education provider indicates that the student is expected to complete the course this year

-This extension need only be granted where reasonable time (and the extension of reasonable time where appropriate) has run out.
+This extension only needs to be granted where reasonable time (and the extension of reasonable time where appropriate) or limits of assistance has been met.
 It can only be granted for the final year of a course.

-Does the customer require an extension for one year and meet the above criteria?
+Does the customer require an extension for one year and documentation supporting the above criteria been provided?

 2